Today's Canal- Llangollen

 There were two boats already waiting so at least we would be able to join them in the next 'up' convoy.
 (The rule is Three Up and Three Down)

 The sign indicating no lock keepers today looked as if it was out on display more than it is not.
-We hear that this is one fight where it proves difficult to recruit volunteers.
+We hear that this is one site where it proves difficult to recruit volunteers.

 Eventually it came our turn to empty the bottom lock and bring the boat in.
 For some reason it seems that the upper locks are not quite large (deep) enough so that it is necessary to run water down to allow many boats to get over the intermediate cills.